Acquisitions of prestigious quality

 Aanwinsten met prestigieuze status

-A cassette with four Dunhill tobacco pipes and a handmade silver kiseru discussed as acquisitions of the Pijpenkabinet.
+A cassette with four Dunhill tobacco pipes and a handmade silver kiseru discussed as acquisitions for the Pijpenkabinet museum.

 Without any doubt, Alfred Dunhill of London is the most famous name in briar pipes.
 From the beginning of the 20th century, the Dunhill pipe is regarded as the Rolls Royce in tobacco pipes.
 The older specimens are highly collectible these days, especially in America.
 From a private source we were able to acquire a box with four tobacco pipes, both the pipes and the box in perfect condition.
 These fitted boxes are known with two, three, four and even with six or twelve pipes!
 Our four pipes are of the same shape, but slightly different in size.
 For the real amateur they are numbered as follows: 252F/T, 250F/T, 60F/T, 60F/T. The year letter 3 refers to the year of production 1953.